 We’ll kick things off with a stop at the California Tower.
 This tower and museum was built for the 1915 Panama-California Exposition, but has since become a city landmark.
 Carved into the face of the tower are depictions of people who had significant roles in the development of San Diego and the west coast of the US.
-We won’t go into the museum, but we’ll give you tips for coming back and enjoying it at your leisure after the tour.
+We won’t go into the museum, but we’ll give you tips for coming back after the tour.

 Following after, we’ll head to the Old Globe Theater which is a Tony Award-winning, world-renowned professional theatre group located in the city's famous Balboa Park.
 Built in 1935, The Old Globe Theatre San Diego is a copy of The Globe Theatre London, where many of Shakespeare's plays had their first runs.

 We’ll then head to the Botanical Building, home to more than 2,100 plants, including seasonal displays that change throughout the year.
 It’s the perfect stop for photographers and flower-lovers alike, and the adjacent lily pond full of koi makes more than just a pretty picture — you’ll learn how the pond was an important part of the war effort during WWI and how it helped injured sailors and soldiers during WWII.